React nodes

 Let's consider a webpage.
 What things could a webpage be composed of?
 It could have a header, a footer, a section where all the main content goes, maybe even some sidebars, and so on.

 As another instance, consider the header.
-What things could the header be composed of on a webpage?
+What things could the header be composed of?
 Well, it could have a logo, a navbar, even a search bar, and so on.

-Components can be composed of components, as the previous example demonstrates, which can be composed of components themselves, and so on.
+As the second example demonstrates, where we have a header component comprised of logo, navbar, and search bar components, components in React can be composed of other components, which can further be composed of components themselves, and so on.

-In slightly older-day React, which still exists and is based on the idea of classes,
+In older-day React, which still exists and is based on the idea of classes, a component is a class with a render()

-If we want to represent this header in React, we can easily do so using nested JSX, just like nested HTML, as shown below:
+If we want to create a header in a React app, we can easily do so as shown below:

 <header>